DanielShamir93/keys-to-password-npm-package/README.md

 const password = new Password('your-private-key');
 // The keyboard holds the characters from which you can generate passwords const keyboardConfig = {
-    avoidChars = "1a$",  // Characters 1,a,$ will not be in the generated password
+    avoidChars: "1a$",  // Characters 1,a,$ will not be in the generated password
-    isContainDigits = true,
+    isContainDigits: true,
-    isContainUpperCase = false, // Uppercase letters will not be in the generated password isContainLowerCase = true,
+    isContainUpperCase: false, // Uppercase letters will not be in the generated password
+    isContainLowerCase: true,
-    isContainSymbols = true,
+    isContainSymbols: true,
-    mustContainChars = "d3", // Assign d,3 characters to the keyboard
+    mustContainChars: "d3", // Assign d,3 characters to the keyboard
 }

 password.setKeyboard(keyboardConfig);